Johndev85/musictify-app/README.md

 - Song upload
 - File and image upload using Supabase storage
 - Stripe integration
-- Full responsiveness for all devices
+- Full responsive for all devices
+- State management with zustand
 - Credential authentication with Supabase
 - Github authentication integration
 - Client form validation and handling using react-hook-form